MadWorldNL/MantaRayPlan/docs/setup.md

    2. Enable Require authentication for all incoming events
    3. Create a new API key for every service that will be sending logs to Seq
    4. Copy the API key and save it in a secure location
+3. Navigate to the retention policies page
+   1. Add a retention policy to match your requirements.
+At the moment there is no policy in place.
-3. Navigate to your account settings page
+4. Navigate to your account settings page
    1. Change your default password

 ## Values-production.yaml